fountjac/Portfolio/Growth as a Data Person.md

 The third aspect is flexibility and the overall workflow of R. I’m starting to understand manipulating and transposing data better.
 I really like how pipes work; especially how it gives coding in R a modular feel.
 It was a struggle to learn how to build code like this at first, but now that I’ve gotten more comfortable with it I find it appealing.

+Through this course I not only learned how to meet the course objectives coming from very little experience in R, but I also learned about GitHub.
+I'm interested in growing my skills in both of these programs and continue my journey as a data person.